mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 # Top 100 Words in Plover's Dictionary

-What they are and why they are like that.
+What they are, and why they are stroked like that.

 ## Introduction

+Fun fact: The top 100 words in the English language make up about 50% of all written material.

 When learning steno theory, you might be confused by the fact that many common words are not written out phonetically.
 There are many reasons that this is the case, but it boils down to: